Green Property Summit 2017

 expect the key influencers to include climate change; technology advancements; energy efficiencies; development of urban communities; green architecture and increasing use of

-of New Zealand bring together an exceptional group of local and international speakers.
-Join us to hear about the latest initiatives, drivers, policies and opportunities for delivering
+of New Zealand brought together an exceptional group of local and international speakers.
+We heard about the latest initiatives, drivers, policies and opportunities for delivering

 thought-provoking speakers from New Zealand and around the world:

 100% urbanised, Singapore is rated the greenest city in Asia, with few competitors in the rest of the world.
 With the introduction of Green Mark the Building and Construction Authority's green building rating scheme in 2005, Singapore has gone from having only 17 green buildings to more than 1100.
 Singapore’s goal is to have 80% of it’s buildings rated by 2030.

 Dr Keung shared valuable insights of Singapore’s successes, and key learnings for buildings and communities.

 International keynote speaker: Paul Rode, Senior VP Engineering and Energy at The Related Companies (US)

 cities of the future, partnerships and sustainability